-The Yukon River communities analyzed in Section 4.14, Subsistence, of the EIS include Evansville, Alatna, Allakaket, Stevens Village, Rampart, Wiseman, Coldfoot, and Bettles.
-Section 4.14 describes potential impacts on subsistence that could occur during construction, operations, or both phases of the Project.
+The Yukon River communities analyzed in the draft EIS section 4.14, Subsistence, include Evansville, Alatna, Allakaket, Stevens Village, Rampart, Wiseman, Coldfoot, and Bettles.
+Section 4.14 describes potential impacts to subsistence that could occur during construction, operations, or both phases of the project.
 These impacts include:

-- Displacement of resources due to disturbance and/or habitat loss, - Permanent habitat conversion in berry harvesting areas, - Impacts on access to traditional subsistence use areas due to construction-related activities, and - Increased competition with non-local hunters due to unauthorized use of access roads.
+• Displacement of resources due to disturbance and/or habitat loss,

+- Permanent habitat conversion in berry harvesting areas, - Impacts to access to traditional subsistence use areas due to construction-related activities, and - Increased competition with non-local hunters due to unauthorized use of access roads.

-These potential impacts on wildlife, fish, other resources, and potential impacts on subsistence user access, are discussed below.
+These potential impacts to wildlife, fish, other resources, and potential impacts to subsistence user access, are discussed below.

-Displacement of wildlife resources due to disturbance and/or habitat loss could affect the availability and abundance of wildlife resources for residents of Evansville, Alatna, Allakaket, Stevens Village, Rampart, Wiseman, Coldfoot, and Bettles.
-These resources include large mammals (moose, caribou, Dall sheep, and bear), furbearers, small game (snowshoe hare, grouse, and ptarmigan), and waterfowl.
+Displacement of wildlife resource due to disturbance and/or habitat loss could affect the availability and abundance of wildlife resources for residents of Evansville, Alatna, Allakaket, Stevens Village, Rampart, Wiseman, Coldfoot, and Bettles.
+These resources include large mammals (moose, caribou, Dall sheep, and bear), furbearers, small game (Snowshoe hare, grouse, and ptarmigan), and waterfowl.

-Impacts on the availability of caribou and large mammals could be moderate but would be effectively mitigated.
+Impacts to the availability of large mammals could be moderate but would be effectively mitigated.
 Caribou movements could be locally disrupted due to the construction and presence of the right-of-way.
-Literature-supported BMPs for development on the North Slope include construction methods that allow for the safe, unimpeded passage of caribou and other large mammals across linear infrastructure.
-These BMPs are described in the WAIP.
-While movements could be locally affected, these impacts are expected to be minor and temporary, and will not prevent caribou and other large mammals from accessing critical habitat or areas within which they are traditionally hunted.
+Current best management practices for development include construction methods that allow for the safe, unimpeded passage of large mammals across linear infrastructure.
+Therefore, while movements could be locally impacted, these impacts are expected to be minor and temporary, and will not prevent caribou and other large mammals from accessing critical habitat or areas within which they are traditionally hunted.

-Impacts on the availability of other wildlife, including furbearers, small game, and waterfowl are expected to be minor.
-While local displacement may occur, residents of the Yukon River region harvest these resources in a much broader area and will not be adversely affected.
+Impacts to the availability of other wildlife, including furbearers, small game and waterfowl are expected to be minor.
+While local displacement may occur, residents of the Yukon River region harvest these resources in a much broader area and will not be adversely impacted.

-Impacts on the abundance and availability of terrestrial wildlife species due to increased competition with non-local hunters could be moderate for residents of Stevens Village and Wiseman.
-Proposed mitigation measures and BMPs such as prohibiting employees from engaging in hunting and fishing and blocking right-of-way access points will deter the majority of hunters.
+Impacts to the abundance and availability of terrestrial wildlife species due to increased competition with non-local hunters could be moderate for residents of Stevens Village and Wiseman.
+Proposed mitigation measures and best management practices such as prohibiting employees from engaging in hunting and fishing and blocking right-of-way access points will deter the majority of hunters.

 Summer is an important time for harvesting fish for residents of the Yukon River region.
-Harvesting salmon in the Yukon and Koyukuk River watersheds and non-salmon species in rivers and lakes is important in Beaver, Allakaket, Alatna, Rampart, Stevens Village, Bettles, and Evansville.
+Harvesting salmon in the Yukon and Koyukuk River watersheds and non-salmon species in rivers and lakes is important in Allakaket, Alatna, Rampart, Stevens Village, Bettles, and Evansville.
 Wiseman harvest from local waterbodies is composed primarily of non-salmon fish.

 Construction activities along the pipeline would overlap with non-salmon fish at stream crossings.
-As discussed in Section 4.14, Subsistence, construction could have a short-term impact on fish distribution and habitat and affect access to resources along the Dalton Highway.
+As discussed in section 4.14, Subsistence, construction could have a short term impact on fish distribution and habitat and affect access to resources along the Dalton Highway.

 Construction activities could also cause downstream effects on fish and their habitat.
-However, impacts on subsistence use and harvest during construction and operation would be minimal for downstream communities due to the distance of the use areas from the Project.
-Construction impacts on fish resources, habitat, and users of the Yukon River would be minimized due to the crossing of the Yukon River accomplished through use of the horizontal directional drilling method.
+However, impacts to subsistence use and harvest during construction and operation would be minimal for downstream communities due to the distance of the use areas from the Project.
+Construction impacts to fish resources, habitat, and users of the Yukon River would be minimized due to the crossing of the Yukon River accomplished through use of the buried trenchless construction method.

-Construction and operation are anticipated to have a limited and short-term effect on resource availability, and cost and effort to harvest fish resources for these users.
+Construction and operation are anticipated to have a limited and short term effect on resource availability, and cost and effort to harvest fish resources for these users.
 Neither abundance nor availability of fish and benthic invertebrates in the Yukon River region are likely to be reduced or limited to the extent that subsistence uses would be significantly impaired.